-The balance of this reserve includes Administrative Penalties collected from January 1, 2016 to August 31, 2019 that have not been expended.
+The balance of this reserve include Administrative Penalties collected from January 1, 2016, to August 31, 2019 that have not been expended.
 Effective September 1, 2019 all future Administrative Penalties collected by TALCB will be transferred to General Revenue.
-The original purpose of this fund was to apply administrative penalties towards the improvement of educational materials and outreach to license holders.
-In the spirit of the original intent, the remaining proceeds of this fund may be used for the educational development of staff and Board members, prioritizing staff.
-The following are acceptable expenses:
+The proceeds of this fund may be used for the following purposes:

-- Membership dues, registration fees, and other expenses related to the participation in the Association of Appraiser Regulatory Officials (AARO) to interact with federal oversight agencies and financial industry regulators, participate in and gain understanding of national regulatory trends and various state initiatives; - Registration fees and other expenses for attendance at meetings of the Appraiser Qualifications Board (AQB), Appraiser Standards Board (ASB), Appraisal Subcommittee (ASC); - Registration fees and other expenses for the attendance at meetings of the Association of Texas Appraisers (ATA), and the Foundation Appraisers Coalition of Texas (FACT); or any other similar organizations related to the appraisal industry; - Expenses for the cost of educational presentations by Board members or staff to groups of license holders or other stakeholders; - Expenses for the costs of education or training for issues concerning bias and discrimination in the appraisal industry or appraisal practice; - Any other similar expenses reasonably related to an educational purpose.
+• Membership dues, registration fees, and other expenses related to the participation in the Association of Appraiser Regulatory Officials (AARO) to interact with federal oversight agencies and financial industry regulators, participate in and gain understanding of national regulatory trends and various state initiatives;

+• Registration fees and other expenses for attendance at meetings of the Appraiser Qualifications Board (AQB), Appraiser Standards Board (ASB), Appraisal Subcommittee (ASC);

+• Registration fees and other expenses for the attendance at meetings of the Association of Texas Appraisers (ATA), and the Foundation Appraisers Coalition of Texas (FACT); or any other similar organizations related to the appraisal industry;

+• Expenses for the cost of educational presentations by Board members or staff to groups of license holders or other stakeholders;

+• Expenses for the costs of education or training for issues concerning bias and discrimination in the appraisal industry or appraisal practice;

+• Any other similar expenses reasonably related to educational purpose

-TALCB Board Members Luis F. De La Garza, Jr
+TALCB Board Members Luis F. De La Garza, Jr Chair

-Chair